 What actually happens when a heavy backpack is worn?

 The spine is made of 33 bones called vertebrae and between the vertebrae are discs that act as natural shock absorbers.
-When a heavy weight, such as a backpack filled with heavy books or just too many items, is incorrectly placed on the shoulders, the weight’s force can pull a child backward.
+When a heavy weight, such as a backpack filled with heavy books or just too many items, is incorrectly placed on the shoulders, the weight’s force can pull a child backwards.
 To compensate, a child may bend forward at the hips or arch the back, which can cause the spine to compress the discs unnaturally.

 Injury, pain and strain

-Children often adopts the habit of carrying their school bags over one shoulder, as they think it looks better and feels easier.
+Children often adopt the habit of carrying their school bags over one shoulder, as they think it looks better and feels easier.
 By doing this, they increase the likelihood of developing lower and upper back pain, as well as straining their neck and shoulders.
 Habitually carrying backpacks over one shoulder will make muscles strain to compensate for the uneven weight.
 The spine leans to the opposite side, stressing the mid-back, ribs, and lower back more on one side than the other.
 This type of muscle imbalance can cause muscle strain, muscle spasm, and back pain in the short term and speed the development of back problems later in life if not corrected.
 Improper backpack use can also lead to poor posture and rounded shoulders.
 Girls and younger kids may be especially at risk for backpack-related injuries because they’re generally smaller and may carry loads that are heavier in proportion to their body weight.
 Heavy packs distort the natural curves of the spine, causing muscle strain and irritation to the spine joints and the rib cage.

 What to consider when buying a backpack